15 German Dog Commands for Both You and Spot to Learn

 Sure, your dog is usually a furry little angel, but for those rare times when they’re misbehaving in a doggie-like way by jumping onto you with their dirty little paws or not dropping that stick when you tell them to, then shout aus!

-When used as a dog command, its meaning is close to “down boy” or “knock it off.”
+When used as a dog command, its meaning is close to “give” or “drop it.”

 3. Bleib (stay)